kisliakovsky/basic-backend/README.md

 # basic-backend
-The project represents a simple server app with an embedded database providing an example of REST API for Create and Read operations
+The project represents a simple server app with an embedded database providing an example of REST API for Create and Read operations.

+*The project was created for practice of students of Intelligent Systems Theory in ITMO University.*

 ## Technologies
 ### Frameworks